 Parents like the look of this crib, describing it as “cute” and “awesome.”
 It’s easy to assemble (for most people) and sturdy and durable.
 The high quality makes it an alluring buy for the affordable price.

 Parents don’t like that the crib has paint that easily chips.
-It’s also shorter than advertised, which might or might not work for mom and dad (depending on their own heights and preferences).
+It isn’t a health hazard (the paint is non-toxic), but this has alarmed more than a few parents.
+The crib is also shorter than advertised, which might or might not work for mom and dad (depending on their own heights and preferences).

 Delta Children Heartland 4-in-1 Convertible Crib